ch-patrick-scheidegger/c-plus-plus-ost/week04/README.md

 *IMPORTANT:* ALF temporarily has a new home.
 Someone is working overtime to get him up and running again in his natural habitat, but meanwhile you have to look for him here: https://alf-uploader.sifs0005.infs.ch

+**Undefined References:** If you have structured your testat into multiple libraries (`calc`, `sevensegment` and `pocketcalculator`) and you want to use them all in an executable or CUTE test project, you have to be careful with the library dependencies.
+It might be possible that the libraries themselves can be compiled properly.
+However, external symbols of static libraries won't be linked until you use them to create an executable.
+Due to optimizations of the GCC linker the order of the specified libraries is important.
+The linker will get rid of the symbols contained in a library if there is no further symbol required from that library.
+Thus you have to specify the libraries with inbound and outbound dependencies first.
+I.e. `pocketcalculator` will probably be used by `main` and depend on the other two libs.
+Subsequently, `pocketcalculator` needs to be specified before `calc` and `sevensegment`.
+Otherwise, you might get `Undefined Reference` errors during the link process.
+You can reorder the library dependencies in Cevelop: `Project Properties (of the executable or test project) -> C/C++ General -> Paths and Symbols -> "Libraries" tab`. `pocketcalculator` needs to be on top (There are `Move up` and `Move down` buttons to adjust the order).

 ## 2 Word List
 Write a program **wlist** that reads all words (as defined by `std::string`'s input operator `>>`) from the standard input and produce a sorted list of all occurring words, where each word only is printed once.
 What data structure and algorithms are you using?
 Do not write your own loops nor use `std::for_each`.